 (3 min read time)

 The Experience step allows you to monitor and act on subscriber engagement and satisfaction trends.
-This stage of the Retention Journey is designed to help you track, analyse, and grow the value that your customers derive from your subscription service.
+This stage of the Retention Journey is designed to help you track, analyze, and grow the value that your customers derive from your subscription service.

 This guide will focus on your engagement analytics.
-Click here for a guide to your Net Promoter Score Analytics.

 Engagement analytics are the most valuable ongoing indicator of how highly your subscribers value your product.
 Higher engagement means longer retention, more upgrades, and higher lifetime value.